RithwickL/Envison/README.md

 Project Structure
 index.html: The main Homepage.

 Find.html: The page where users can find institutions by country.

 Forum_Home.html: The forum homepage.

-Contact_Forum.html: The contact page for Envision style.css/Envison.css: The stylesheets for the project. script.js: The JavaScript file for dynamic functionality.
+Contact_Forum.html: The contact page for Envision.

+style.css/Envison.css: The stylesheets for the project.

+script.js: The JavaScript file for dynamic functionality.

 Features